Uxmal Mayan ruins

 By public transportation

-You will need to go to the second class bus station in Merida called TAME.
+You will need to go to the second-class bus station in Merida called TAME.
 This bus station is on Calle 69 between 68 and 70.
 Here you will take the Sur bus toward Campeche.
 The bus stops at the entrance to Uxmal.
-The walk from the road to the entrance is only about a 8 minute walk.
-There are a few busses a day and rather then stating schedules that can change, it is best to enquire at the station when you are in Merida.
+The walk from the road to the entrance is only about an 8-minute walk.
+There are a few busses a day and rather than stating schedules that can change, it is best to enquire at the station when you are in Merida.

 There is no bus information online usually for second class bus companies in this part of Mexico.
 Since public transportation is not the easiest to get to Uxmal with, you might consider a tour below.